flash-center/PROBLEM/README.md

 ![Donut](examples/donut/true/true_magBpath.png)

-To run this example problems,
+To run this example problem,
 ```bash
 cd ~/PROBLEM/examples/donut/
 python reconstruct.py
 ```

+Checkpoint files for every 1000 steps will be saved in the `solve/` directory.

 To plot the magnetic field at each time step, we need the [`matplotlib`](https://matplotlib.org/) package.
 We install it by